 6. When an incident of fecal, vomitus, or blood contamination occurs, log all information documenting what actions were taken to correct the situation in the pool’s daily record.

 * CT inactivation value refers to the concentration (C) of free chlorine in ppm multiplied by time (T) in minutes at a specific pH and temperature.
 Example: 3 ppm free chlorine x 15 minutes = 45 CT Value

 ** Most readily available chlorine test kits cannot measure free chlorine levels this high.
-Use chlorine test strips that can measure free chlorine in a range that includes
+Use a chlorine testing method (test strips, titration, etc.) that can measure free chlorine at this level or higher.

 What Is The Virginia Graeme Baker Pool And Spa Safety Act?